Cirromulus/vl53l0x-arduino/README.md

 ## Version history

+* 1.4.0 (2020 Oct 25): Fork for fix of timeout-bug and calculation of ranging timing budget.
 * 1.3.0 (2020 Sep 24): Added support for alternative I&sup2;C buses (thanks KurtE).
 * 1.2.0 (2019 Oct 31): Incorporated some updates from ST's VL53L0X API version 1.0.2 (this library was originally based on API version 1.0.0).
 * 1.1.0 (2019 Oct 29): Improved `init()` and added a check for its return value in examples; fixed a few other issues.